qiyunhan/qiyunhan.github.io/_pages/about.md

 NEWs
 ======
+* **2024.10:** I am awarded a National Scholarship for Ph.D student in my final year of my Ph.D.
+* **2024.04:** I give a presentatin about "Low-complexity Tracking Technique for BDs-3 Wideband Multiplexed Signals" at ION Pacific PNT 2024, Hawaii.
-* **2023.9:** I give a presentatin about "Accelerated SF-PPP Convergence of BDS-3 B1 Band by Wideband Signal Observations" at ION GNSS+ 2023 and receive the Best Presentation Award.
+* **2023.09:** I give a presentatin about "Accelerated SF-PPP Convergence of BDS-3 B1 Band by Wideband Signal Observations" at ION GNSS+ 2023 and receive the Best Presentation Award.
-* **2020.9:** I am working torwards the Ph.D. degree with best efforts.
+* **2020.09:** I am working torwards the Ph.D. degree with best efforts.
-* **2020.6:** I receive the B.E. degree from the Electronic Engineering Department of Tsinghua University.
+* **2020.06:** I receive the B.E. degree from the Electronic Engineering Department of Tsinghua University.
-* **2019.9:** I join the PNT Research Center, Tsinghua University.
+* **2019.09:** I join the PNT Research Center, Tsinghua University.
 The research mainly focused on Composite wideband navigation signal processing based on Software Defined Radio.
-* **2019.9:** I sucessfully received the offer of Ph.D students from Tsinghua.
+* **2019.09:** I sucessfully received the offer of Ph.D students from Tsinghua.

 Education Experience
 ======